How It Works

 Step 2 - Pick your Play

-We provide 21 abridged Shakespeare plays, including 9 that have been specially abridged for Primary Schools (indicated with an * on your right of the screen), so you can choose the script that best suits you and your students.
+We provide 21 abridged Shakespeare plays, including 9 that have been specially abridged for Primary Schools (indicated with an* next to the play titles below), so you can choose the script that best suits you and your students.

 Step 3 - Get Resources